Irfan-MagnetismTech/bulk-carrier/README.md

 Default `storage` => `storage/app/public`

-When using **`storeAs`** or a similar method where we need to explicitly give a storage path, please use the above convention
+When using **`storeAs`** or a similar method where we need to give a storage path explicitly, please use the above convention

 ### Branching